-Second, the reduced form analysis exploits variation in FHA limits, and down payment constraints in the model partially replicate the FHA system.
+Second, the reduced-form analysis exploits variation in FHA limits and down payment constraints in the model partially replicate the FHA system.
 While these choices are useful for identification, they do not imply that the distortions we examine are only a consequence of the availability of FHA lending (or lack thereof).
-Given the distribution of wealth for Black households, even a 3.5% down payment puts a large fraction of the housing stock out-of-reach (see Figure A.I).
+Given the distribution of wealth for Black households, even a 3.5% down payment requirement puts a large fraction of the housing stock out-of-reach (see Figure A.I).
 As such, the spatial distortion we highlight is first and foremost a consequence of down payment requirements and relevant even within areas that are entirely eligible for the FHA.
+A related concern is that, in principle, the FHA system relaxes credit score requirements alongside leverage constraints.
+However, average credit scores for FHA borrowers have consistently exceeded 660 since the financial crisis, suggesting that a large fraction of FHA borrowers have the option to access mortgage lending through conventional channels, and that leverage is the key driver of demand for FHA loans.5

 Related literature Our paper contributes directly to two broad literatures.
 The first is a resurgence of work studying the Black-white wealth gap and the role of housing.
-While there has long been both empirical and theoretical work considering disparities in housing wealth (see, e.g. Gyourko et al., 1999; Charles & Hurst, 2002; Collins & Margo, 2011; Garriga. et al., 2017; Stein & Yannelis, 2020), a new wave of studies using rich historical microdata has brought new insights into both the historical persistence of the racial wealth gap overall (Derenoncourt et al., 2022; Boerma & Karabarbounis, 2021; Bartscher et al., 2022) and the nature of housing gaps faced by Black borrowers (Bayer et al., 2021, 2014; Eldemire et al., forthcoming).
-This literature has emphasized specific barriers to the accumulation of housing wealth for Black households based on differences in house price appreciation (Kermani & Wong, 2021; Kahn, 2021; Wolff, 2022), property tax assessments (Avenancio-Leon & Howard, 2022), refinancing propensities (Gerardi et al., 2021a,b), and credit supply (Fuster et al. (2022)).
-Recent studies have also explored the role of racial disparities in mortgage access, with mixed results-Ghent et al. (2021) finds evidence of disparities in interest rates, while Bhutta & Hizmo (2021) argues rate differences can be accounted for by racial differences in the take-up of mortgage points.
+While there has long been both empirical and theoretical work considering disparities in housing wealth (see, e.g. Gyourko et al., 1999; Charles & Hurst, 2002; Collins & Margo, 2011; Garriga et al., 2017; Stein & Yannelis, 2020), including older work examining FHA borrowing by race (e.g. Canner et al., 1991), a new wave of studies using rich historical microdata has brought new insights into both the historical persistence of the racial wealth gap overall (Derenoncourt et al., 2022; Boerma & Karabarbounis, 2021; Bartscher et al., 2022) and the nature of housing gaps faced by Black borrowers (Bayer et al., 2021, 2014; Eldemire et al., forthcoming).
+This literature has emphasized specific barriers to the accumulation of housing wealth for Black households based on differences in house price appreciation (Kermani & Wong, 2021; Kahn, 2021; Wolff, 2022), property tax assessments (Avenancio-Leon & Howard, 2022), refinancing propensities (Gerardi et al., 2021a,b), and credit supply (Fuster et al., 2022).